…HERS has lived up to its promise; it has provided a toolkit that any woman aspiring to a leadership position would give anything to have.

 In keeping with the HERS mission of “equality and excellence in higher education” and acknowledging campus missions which support and educate diverse communities, we proudly offer traditionally under-resourced institutions designated as a tribal college or university, historically Black college or university, or community college an inclusive excellence tuition rate.

-The inclusive excellence tuition rate will not exceed half of the tuition charged annually.
 Because the goal of offering this special tuition rate is to build the strength and diversity of the HERS Institute classes, priority in awarding will reflect different institutional types, regions of the country and other factors relevant to the learning and growth of the class.

 HERS Institute Staff